inspec/inspec-aws/README.md

 Valid AWS credentials are required, see [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)

-There are multiple ways to set AWS credentials as shown below:
+There are multiple ways to set the AWS credentials, as shown below:

 #### 1) Environment Variables

-Set your AWS credentials in an `.envrc` file or export them in your shell.
+Set your AWS credentials in a `.envrc` file or export them in your shell.
 (See example [.envrc file](.envrc_example))

 ```bash
     # Example configuration
     export AWS_ACCESS_KEY_ID="AKIAJUMP347SLS66IGCQ"